nicklalone/CIST_2500/05_Probability/README.md

 |Multi-step experiments | An experiment that consists of a sequence of steps|
 |Tree Diagrams | Graphic representation that helps visualize a multi-step experiment|

-Before we get into experiments, lets talk a little bit about probability and how to think about it.
+Before we get into experiments, lets talk a little bit about what we call "classical" probability and how to think about it.

-To wit, we will think about experiments a little more and we're going to spend some time in thinking in logical steps:
+To wit, there is a series of logical steps that we can take with probability that can fit probabilistic calculations:

 1. Gather sample spaces. (think about what you're calculating the probability of)
-2. Tree Diagrams. (draw it out)
+2. Tree Diagrams (draw it out)
-3. Write the sample space as a mathematical figure.
+3. Write the sample space as a mathematical figure and represent it as a fraction, decimal, or percentage (it is up to you.)

+#### The Law of Large Numbers

+The law of large numbers states that if one performs the same experiment over and over, the results obtained will resemble the "True" probability.

+What does this resemble?
+That's right, the Central Limit Theorm!

+Remember that the theorem says that if you have a population with mean μ and standard deviation σ and take sufficiently large random samples from the population with replacement, then the distribution of the sample means will approach μ.

+Wikipedia has a very large entry on this: https://en.wikipedia.org/wiki/Law_of_large_numbers and it's worth at least glancing at it.

+So let's start walking through the steps.

 ### Let's Gather Some Sample Spaces: